gulfiliz/gulfiliz.github.io/_posts/2025-04-18-measurement-problem-deep.md

 The theory gives no answer.

-Worse: if we take the theory seriously — if we believe quantum mechanics applies to everything — then the measuring apparatus is also a quantum system.
+Worse: if we take the theory seriously, if we believe quantum mechanics applies to everything, then the measuring apparatus is also a quantum system.
 The observer is also a quantum system.
 The entire universe is a quantum system.